Absolutely convex sets of large Szlenk index: Introduction

 \begin{theorem} Let $X$ and $Y$ be Banach spaces and suppose $T:X \longrightarrow Y$ is a non-compact operator.
 Then $T$ factors the (non-compact) formal identity operator from $\ell_1$ to $\ell_\infty$.
 In particular, the formal identity operator from $\ell_1$ to $\ell_\infty$ is universal for the class of non-compact operators. \end{theorem}

-Another universality result of note, due to C. Stegall, is the existence of a universal non-Asplund operator.
-The Asplund operators have several equivalent definitions in the literature; in the current paper we say that an operator $T:X\longrightarrow Y$ is {\it Asplund} if $(T\vert_Z)^\ast (Y^\ast)$ is separable for any separable subspace $Z\subseteq X$.
-We refer the reader to Stegall's paper \cite{Stegall1981} for further properties and characterisations of Asplund operators.
+Another universality result of note, due to C. Stegall\autocite[Theorem~4]{Stegall1975}, is the existence of a universal non-Asplund operator.
+The Asplund operators have several equivalent definitions in the literature; in the current paper we say that an operator $T:X\longrightarrow Y$ is \textit{Asplund} if $(T\vert_Z)^\ast (Y^\ast)$ is separable for any separable subspace $Z\subseteq X$.
+We refer the reader to \textcite{Stegall1981} for further properties and characterisations of Asplund operators.
 Stegall's universal operator is defined in terms of the Haar system $(h_m)_{m=0}^\infty\subseteq C(\{ 0,1\}^\omega)$, where each factor $\{ 0,1\}$ is discrete and $\{0,1\}^\omega$ is equipped with its compact Hausdorff product topology.
-For the purpose of stating Stegall's result, we let $\mu$ denote the product measure on $\{0,1\}^\omega$ obtained by equipping each factor $\{ 0,1\}$ with its discrete uniform probability measure and let $H:\ell_1\longrightarrow L_\infty(\{0,1\}^\omega,\mu))$ be defined by setting $Hx=\sum_{m=1}^\infty x(m)h_{m-1}$ for each $x=(x(m))_{m=1}^\infty\in \ell_1$. \begin{theorem}[Theorem 4 of \cite{Stegall1975}] Let $X$ and $Y$ be Banach spaces such that $X$ is separable and suppose $T\in\allop(X, Y)$ is such that $T^\ast(Y^\ast)$ is nonseparable.
+For the purpose of stating Stegall's result, we let $\mu$ denote the product measure on $\{0,1\}^\omega$ obtained by equipping each factor $\{ 0,1\}$ with its discrete uniform probability measure and let $H:\ell_1\longrightarrow L_\infty(\{0,1\}^\omega,\mu)$ be defined by setting $Hx=\sum_{m=1}^\infty x(m)h_{m-1}$ for each $x=(x(m))_{m=1}^\infty\in \ell_1$.
+Stegall's result is the following theorem. \begin{theorem} Let $X$ and $Y$ be Banach spaces such that $X$ is separable and suppose $T\in\allop(X, Y)$ is such that $T^\ast(Y^\ast)$ is nonseparable.
 Then $H$ factors through $T$. \end{theorem} Since the domain of $H$, namely $\ell_1$, is separable, and since $H^\ast$ has non-separable range, $H$ is a non-Asplund operator.
-It therefore follows from Theorem~\ref{thewox} that $H$ is a universal non-Asplund operator.
-We note that a different universal non-Asplund operator is obtained by the author of the current paper in \cite{PAHBnonsepdual}, using the techniques used for studying the Szlenk index index in the current paper.
+It therefore follows from \cref{thewox} that $H$ is a universal non-Asplund operator.
+We note that a different universal non-Asplund operator has been obtained by the author of the current paper using the techniques developed here in the context of studying the Szlenk index\autocite{Brooker2017}.